TomPace101/nanopore_diffusion/notes.md

 The code documentation needs class/object diagrams to illustrate the relationships.
 It's also sufficiently complicated that there probably does need to be a step-by-step tutorial of some kind.

+THEY WANT AN API.
+In the tutorial, show using the code as a library from within python.
+Then, show how to load requests from a file, at a python prompt.
+And use doctests wherever possible, of course.

 Individual items to add:
 - The One Abstraction (at the user level)